yuw444/p_adjust/Readme.md

 ## Contact:

-Please report bug through the `Issue` or contact ywang@mcw.edu for further assistance.
+Please report the bug through the `Issues` or contact ywang@mcw.edu for further assistance.